Subject-2407/daisuke-clinic/README.md

 In this version, admins are limited to monitoring appointments made in the clinic.
 Appointment management for admins will be available in the future.

-The image above (option `6` in the main menu) shows an example of displaying all upcoming appointments in a specified specialty.
+The image above (option `6` in the main menu) shows an example of displaying all upcoming appointments in the specified specialty.

 ## Program Structure